zeeshan-amjad/LetTheSnakeWriggle/SimSim/README.md

 #Open websites you regularly check in one go!

----
-No command line argument runs the script
+No command line argument runs the script.

 Command line arguments:
 * add: Add a URL